 The original location on Alfred Avenue was torn down in 1981.
 Using grant money from the City of Winnipeg, a new location was built at 240 Powers Street.

 By 1983, the organization had grown so much that it was necessary to re-structure into Hope Centre Health Care, Hope Centre Ministries and Hope Centre Inc. (now Epic Opportunities).
 We share a common history and enjoy friendly relationships with these organizations, but we now operate independently.
 Eventually, our support services moved to 1644 Dublin Avenue, operating there for approximately a decade before moving to our current location at 200-1600 Ness Avenue.

-In 1976, a needs assessment showed that our clients needed more support services and programs and would benefit from an informal church structure.
+In 1976, a needs assessment showed that people living with intellectual and developmental disabilities needed more support services and programs and would benefit from an informal church structure.

 The Christian Reformed Church called in a pastoral team from their Home Missions Program and they began offering services at Hope Centre Church in September 1977.

 In 1981, the board of directors worked with the Province of Manitoba to develop our first day service for adults.
 It was located in the basement of Aberdeen Mennonite Church until construction at the new location – 240 Powers Street – was completed.

-Inclusive and person-centred services are now offered at four locations in Winnipeg.
+Inclusive and person-centred services are now offered at two locations in Winnipeg.
 Each location offers:

 - Self-development and life-long learning